bgstack15/mirror/usr/share/mirror/docs/README.txt

 Fixed mirror.conf to point to correct directory of /usr/share/mirror/scripts Added contents of /usr/share/mirror/scripts as %config directives in ./pack spec instructions Moved httpd/sites contents to /usr/share/mirror/examples/sites so it will not overwrite any existing files.
 These are just examples and should be deployed manually.
+Fixed dependency to bgscripts-core

+2017-02-08 mirror-1.0-9
+Updated scripts to use /usr/share/mirror/inc/rsync script